Contents

 Tutorial: Building Bookshelf

-A guided, end-to-end walkthrough of building a complete online bookstore.
+A guided, hands-on tutorial building a complete online bookstore.

 - 1. Your First Aggregate -- Create the foundation with a working Book aggregate.